thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/reaper_specific.md

 **ALL** - requires Reaper to have access via JMX to all nodes across all datacenters.
 In this mode Reaper can be backed by all available storage types.

 **LOCAL** - requires Reaper to have access via JMX to all nodes only in the same datacenter local to Reaper.
 A single Reaper instance can operate in this mode and trigger repairs from within its local data center.
 In this case, can be backed by all available storage types and repairs to any remote datacenters are be handled internally by Cassandra.
 A Reaper instance can be deployed to each datacenter and be configured to operate in this mode.
-In this case, Reaper can use Apache Cassandra or Astra as its storage.
+In this case, Reaper can use Apache Cassandra as its storage.

 Further information can be found in the [Operating with a Multi DC Cluster](../../usage/multi_dc) section.

 **EACH** - requires a minimum of one Reaper instance operating in each datacenter.
 Each Reaper instance is required to have access via JMX to all nodes only in its local datacenter.
-When operating in this mode, Reaper can use either of Apache Cassandra or Astra as its storage.
+When operating in this mode, Reaper can use either of Apache Cassandra as its storage.
 In addition, metrics from nodes in remote datacenters must be collected through the storage backend.
 If any metric is unavailable, the segment will be postponed for later processing.

 Further information can be found in the [Operating with a Multi DC Cluster](../../usage/multi_dc) section.